Data Visualization

 Note

-, that we can access by calling covid_us$state
+stateNow there’s a new column in covid_us called state, that we can access by calling covid_us$state

 [1] "Minnesota" "Minnesota" "Minnesota" "Minnesota" "Minnesota"